Can you still get life insurance over 60? The simple answer is yes.

 - Leave some money for charity

-If you want to leave money to help with funeral costs, you could consider an over 50 plan with a funeral benefit option such as Sunlife, Royal London, One Family and Aviva.
+If you want to leave money to help with funeral costs, you could consider over 60 life cover with a funeral benefit option such as Sunlife, Royal London, One Family and Aviva.
 The way it works is simple.
 You agree to have your cash sum paid directly to a specified local funeral director and in return you receive additional money towards the cost of your funeral.

 If you want a plan that gives you some flexibility, then Royal London Over 50s life insurance or British Seniors cover may be worth a look.